DataWraith/notelog/src/mcp/instructions/search_notes.md

 This will find all notes containing "meeting notes" that also have the "project" tag, created between April 1st and May 1st, 2025, and return up to 15 results.

-The response will be a JSON array of note objects, limited to the specified number of results (or 10 by default).
-Each note object contains:
+The response will be a JSON array of note objects with the following fields:

 - `id`: The shortest unique prefix of the note's ID
 - `title`: The title extracted from the note content
 - `tags`: An array of tags associated with the note
 - `created`: The creation date

-When displaying the results, create a Markdown list or table that must contain the `id` and `title` fields at a minimum.
+When displaying the results, create a Markdown list or Markdown table.
+The output must contain the `id` and `title` fields at a minimum.